 Save The Manuals

 The Subaru WRX is one of the most affordable sports sedans on the market, offering plenty of horsepower and performance at a price tag that starts a little under P2 million.
 You may be surprised then to find out that the WRX one of Subaru’s strong sellers in our country–something that’s quite unusual for a performance-oriented machine.
 As such, Subaru has given it a few updates for the 2019 model year.
+However, it’s most major update is this, the Subaru WRX MT.
+Yes, the manual is back in Subaru’s iconic sports sedan.

 As far as looks go, they largely remain the same since its last update for the 2018 model year.
 It’s starting to look a little dated at this point, but it still looks pretty sharp and sporty nonetheless.
 There’s a set of black alloy wheels, quad exhaust tips, side vents, and a rear diffuser.
 This variant we have here isn’t flaunting any light-emitting diodes up front.
 Instead, it gets rudimentary halogen headlights.
-That’s the sacrifice you’re paying when opting for the more engaging transmission.
+That’s the sacrifice you’re paying when opting for a more engaging transmission.

 Interior upgrades are limited but appreciated, the most noticeable of which is the new Starlink infotainment system with Apple CarPlay and Android Auto.
 Everywhere else, the plastics are soft on the dashboard and the top of the doors, but compared to the rest of the Subaru line-up, the WRX’s interior isn’t as upmarket as its latest models.
 Still, ergonomics are top-notch and as always with a Subaru, visibility is excellent all around.